1. Our Commitment

 professional advisers, including our auditors;

-third-party brokers (such as insurance and mortgage brokers);
+third-party providers (such as insurance and mortgage brokers);

 parties involved in dispute resolution (including for example, our insurers, lawyers and external complaints handling scheme);

-independent contractors engaged to provide services to you on our behalf;
+independent contractors or other agents engaged to provide services to you;

 We may also use the information for other purposes where you consent to this.

-You should note that information we collect from you may also be disclosed to third parties if that disclosure is required or authorised by law, including regulators such as the Australian Securities & Investments Commission (ASIC), AUSTRAC, the Australian Securities Exchange Ltd (ASX) or other market operators, or by reason of a court order.
+You should note that information we collect from you may also be disclosed to third parties if that disclosure is required or authorised by law, including regulators such as the Office of the Australian Information Commissioner (OAIC), Australian Securities & Investments Commission (ASIC), AUSTRAC, the Australian Securities Exchange Ltd (ASX), Chi-X Australia or other market operators, or by reason of a court order.
+We may also disclose information that relates to a compliance matter to the Financial Ombudsman Service (FOS) and/or Credit and Investment Ombudsman (CIO) who provide our external dispute resolution (EDR) schemes.

 We will protect your personal information from misuse and loss, and destroy or permanently de-identify (where possible) personal information we no longer need.